Lok Adalat: Permanent Lok Adalat

 The Permanent Lok Adalat (PUS) is a civil court whose main purpose is to summon a person or document.
 Permanent Lok Adalats are set up at the State Level in India, which in principle follows the Lok Adalat at the National level.
 The Permanent Lok Adalat is composed of a chairperson (who is a serving or a retired District and Sessions Judge or a Judicial Officer higher in the rank) and two other persons (or members performing judicial duties).
 It deals with cases relating to public utility services such as transport, postal, or telegraph, and is formed as a pre-dispute platform for making conciliatory efforts between parties.
 The PLA (PUS) is not bound by the Civil Procedure Code or the Indian Evidence Act of 1872.
 It has wide powers to devise its own procedures.
 The decisions of the Permanent Lok Adalats are binding and are not subject to appeal.

 The pecuniary jurisdiction of PLA (PUS) is up to Rs.
 1 crore, while in cases that have no direct monetary connection, the PLA (PUS) can pass any order within the wider ambit of the Statutory and Constitutional mandate.
 The court of Permanent Lok Adalat (PUS) has been set up country-wide in Uttar Pradesh, Delhi, Haryana, Kerala, Rajasthan, Punjab, and Andhra Pradesh.
 Uttar Pradesh has the highest number of functional Permanent Lok Adalat (PUS).
 It has more than 50 Courts of PLA (PUS) in as many districts.
 They operate in Kanpur Nagar, Allahabad, Lucknow, Aligarh, Baghpat, Meerut, Ghaziabad, and Gautam Buddha Nagar.

 As of 30 September 2015, more than 15.14 lakhs Lok Adalats have been organized in the country since its inception.
-More than 8.25 core cases have been settled by this mechanism so far.
+More than 8.25 crore cases have been settled by this mechanism so far.